 Are you ready?

 For professional sports fans, watching the Saints at the Superdome or checking out the Pelicans at the Smoothie King Center is a fantastic time.
-New Orleans also frequently hosts major sporting events, including the 2013 Super Bowl (and nine others before that--3 on Tulane's campus).
+New Orleans also frequently hosts major sporting events, including the 2025 Super Bowl (and ten others before that--3 on Tulane's campus).

 Louisiana's nickname is "Sportsman's Paradise", which means there are plenty of fun opportunities for students who like the outdoors.
 Audubon Park, one of the most beautiful city parks in the country, also happens to be right across the street from Tulane's campus.
 With a par 62 golf course, several athletic fields, and ambling trails, the park is always alive with activity.